red-hat-storage/ocs-ci/docs/fixture_usage.md

 ## Examples of fixtures and tests

-Here are few simple examples how to use fixtures.
+Here are few simple examples of how to use fixtures.

 * [conftest.py](./python-examples/fixtures/conftest.py) - Example of fixture
   definitions in conftest.py file for fixtures meant to be shared between tests.